hfp/libxs/README.md

 The tables are distinct between single-precision and double-precision, but either table is pruned if all counters are zero.
 If both tables are pruned, the library shows the code path which would have been used for JIT'ting the code: `LIBXS_TARGET=hsw` (otherwise the code path is shown in the table's header).
 The actual counters are collected for three buckets: small kernels (MNK<sup>1/3</sup>&#160;\<=&#160;13), medium-sized kernels (13&#160;\<&#160;MNK<sup>1/3</sup>&#160;\<=&#160;23), and larger kernels (23&#160;\<&#160;MNK<sup>1/3</sup>&#160;\<=&#160;80; the actual upper bound depends on LIBXS_MAX_MNK as selected at compile-time).
 Keep in mind, that "larger" is supposedly still fairly small in terms of arithmetic intensity (which grows linearly with the kernel size).
 Unfortunately, the arithmetic intensity depends on the way a kernel is used (which operands are loaded/stored into main memory) and it is not performance-neutral to collect this information.

 The TRY counter represents all attempts to register statically generated kernels, and all attempts to dynamically generate and register kernels.
-The TRY counter includes rejected JIT requested due to unsupported GEMM arguments.
+The TRY counter includes rejected JIT requests due to unsupported GEMM arguments.
 The JIT and STA counters distinct the successful cases of the aforementioned event (TRY) into dynamically (JIT) and statically (STA) generated code.
 In case the capacity (O(*n*)&#160;=&#160;10<sup>5</sup>) of the code registry is exhausted, no more kernels can be registered although further attempts are not prevented.
 Registering many kernels (O(*n*)&#160;=&#160;10<sup>3</sup>) may ramp the number of hash key collisions (COL), which can degrade performance.
-The latter is prevented if the small thread-local cache is effectively utilized.
+The latter is prevented if the small thread-local cache is utilized effectively.

 Since explicitly JIT-generated code (`libxs_?mmdispatch`) does not fall under the THRESHOLD criterion, the above table is extended by one line if large kernels have been requested.
 This indicates a missing threshold-criterion (customized dispatch), or asks for cache-blocking the matrix multiplication.
 The latter is already implemented by LIBXS's "medium-sized" GEMM routines (`libxs_?gemm_omp`), which perform a tiled multiplication.